muratk3n/thirdwave/en/README.md

 ---

-The devoutness signal can also be used a means to stratify, create hierarchy.
+The devoutness signal can also be used a means to stratify, create hierarchy in society.
 If someone buys in, into something this out of whack, which by the very nature of its whackiness *surely* leaves out certain people, then you automatically are creating yourself an "in-crowd".
 It's like a college fraternity, who is allowed in?
 The pledge who puts panties on his head runs around half-naked screaming "I am from outerspace" while riding a broom.
 That's the guy you want,